EddyVerbruggen/nativescript-plugin-firebase/docs/AUTHENTICATION.md

 1. If you didn't choose this feature during installation you can uncomment `google-services-auth` in `node_modules\nativescript-plugin-firebase\platforms\android\include.gradle`
 2. Google Sign-In requires an SHA1 fingerprint: see [Authenticating Your Client for details](https://developers.google.com/android/guides/client-auth).
 If you don't do this you will see the account selection popup, but you won't be able to actually sign in.
+3. Those fingerprints need to be added to your Firebase console.
+Go to 'project overview', 'project settings', then scroll down a bit.

 ### getAuthToken
 If you want to authenticate your user from your backend server you can obtain